Economics for Management

 Macroeconomics studies the entire economy and its wellbeing.
 Macroeconomics looks at the effect of factors such as inflation, exchange rates, interest rates and trade on the well being and stability of the economy.

-Calculations, interpretations of results and problem solving: 20%; LOs 1, 2 Written Assessment: 2,000 words; 20%; LOs 2, 3 Final Examination: 60%; LOs 1-4.
-Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass or better in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Calculations, interpretations of results and problem solving: Relates to Learning Outcomes 1, 2 Written Assessment: 2000 words.
+Relates to Learning Outcomes 2, 3 Final Examination: 2 hrs 15 mins.
+Students must obtain at least 50% in the examination (and at least 50% overall) to receive a pass or better in the subject.
+Relates to Learning Outcomes 1, 2, 3, 4 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.